3rww/sewer-atlas-docs/docs/semver.md

 > * MAJOR version when you make incompatible API changes,
 > * MINOR version when you add functionality in a backwards-compatible manner, and
 > * PATCH version when you make backwards-compatible bug fixes.

-> Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 ## SemVer as adapted for Sewer Atlas data versioning